When systems break, ordinary people push back

 Climate Fiction set in Port Townsend, WA

 March 2035.
 A magnitude 9.0 earthquake triggers a catastrophic sinkhole that consumes the heart of Port Townsend, Washington in seconds.
 Marine biologist Isabel Reyes throws six children across a widening crack before it becomes a chasm.
 They survive.
 The Marine Science Center, and everyone inside, does not.
 Now Isabel is responsible for six orphaned children in a refugee camp with no running water, no medical supplies, and no government response.
-Eight-year-old Daniel hasn't spoken since watching his best friend die.
-Reed Hawthorne is documenting the dead instead of climate data.
-His daughter Mary is learning to record testimony because someone has to bear witness.

 The Sinkhole isn't about preventing climate collapse.
 It's about what democratic organizing actually costs under catastrophic conditions — and what happens when someone with superior force decides your success makes you worth taking.